Study Tropical Ecology + Conservation in Monteverde, Costa Rica

 For two months of the program, students live together at a biological station near the Monteverde Cloud Forest.
 Students will share a room with three other CIEE students.
 Each room has a bathroom with a shower.
 All meals are provided at the station.

 Students spend one month living with a host family in Monteverde or a nearby town such as Cerro Plano or Santa Elena.
 The homestay provides a wonderful opportunity to improve language skills and cultural understanding.
 Students are provided with a private room and three meals a day.

 While on excursions with the program, students camp or stay in cabins.

-The PLU comprehensive fee covers this academic experience (instruction and academic credit, housing, meals, study tours, study abroad insurance, visa fees, and a $750 flight credit).
+The PLU comprehensive fee covers this academic experience (instruction and academic credit, housing, meals, study tours, study abroad insurance, and visa fees*).
 To find the current comprehensive fee for one semester, divide the total full-year cost listed on the Admissions website by two.
 Please note that the comprehensive fee varies each year, and the cost of this program will be based on the year in which you study away.
 Financial aid applies.

 Two semesters of college-level biology.
 One semester of college-level ecology or environmental science is recommended.
 Some college-level Spanish is recommended.

 Sophomore, junior, or senior standing.
 Students must have a minimum 2.7 G.P.A. and be in good standing.